-The set of eight copper auspicious symbols is very important in Tibetan Buddhism.
+The set of eight Tibetan auspicious symbols is very important in Tibetan Buddhism.
 Although they are usually seen as a set, popular symbols such as the endless knot are commonly displayed individually.
 Additionally, the meanings can fluctuate marginally depending on the teacher.
-The eight auspicious symbols are very popular in Tibet and are frequently seen adorning monasteries and religious centers.
+These sets of eight Tibetan auspicious symbols are very popular in Tibet and are frequently seen adorning monasteries and religious centers.

-The symbols are believed to symbolize attributes and aspects of the Buddha’s body that are connected to Buddhist virtues.
+These Tibetan Buddhist symbols are believed to represent attributes and aspects of the Buddha’s body that are connected to Buddhist virtues.
 These metaphors are presented in an ancient sutra known as the “Heap of Good Fortune”.

 Precious White Parasol

 The precious white parasol protects us from the harsh elements of the natural environment such as sun and rain.
 As a result, those who are able to use an umbrella will have a fair complexion.
 However, in Buddhism the white parasol is believed to protect devotees from the harsh aspects of unwholesome thoughts (kilesas).
 As a result, they will have good karma that is well protected.
 The physical metaphor here is that the Buddha’s head is a protecting parasol.

 Two Golden Fish

 In China, the two golden fish symbolize unity and fidelity in marriage.
 Additionally, fish swim easily through the oceans and Buddhists aspire to swim with the same ease through the ocean of suffering.
 Here this pair of golden fish are compared to the two eyes of the Buddha.
 Indeed, a pair of beautiful eyes are still compared to two fish in India.
 A woman with pretty eyes is known as “minakshi”.